ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ## Introduction

-A Relay Node is a full node in the Ark Network; it maintains a complete copy of the ledger (blockchain).
+A Relay Node is a full node in the ARK Network; it maintains a complete copy of the ledger (blockchain).
 These nodes serve as a public API endpoint, use an internal service discovery mechanism to locate other nodes and keep each other in sync.
 Public nodes are used by the SPV clients to transmit signed transactions.

 ## Recommended Hardware Requirements